top of page

 Mrs. Jogues smiled at her son.
 She knew the day was coming soon when Isaac would be ten years old and leave home to go away to school.
 She would miss him very much.
 Isaac would study at a school run by Catholic priests.
 Many of these priests were also missionaries.
 Isaac met many missionary priests who sailed over the great oceans to faraway lands to tell people about Jesus.

 When Isaac grew up, he understood God was calling him to be a missionary priest.
 After years of much prayer and study, Isaac was finally ordained.
-Now people called him Father Jogues.
+Now people called him Father Isaac Jogues.

 One sunny day, Mrs. Jogues went to check her mail and here is the letter she received: